Disney Cruise Advice: Tips & Tricks Onboard the Ship

 There are times when dressing up to some extent is either required or encouraged:

-- Some people wear dressy or semi-formal clothing on the nights when they dine in Lumiere’s (Magic or Wonder) or Royal Palace/Royal Court (Dream or Fantasy), but this is not required.
+- Some people like to wear dressy or semi-formal clothing on the nights when they dine in Lumiere’s (Magic), Triton’s (Wonder) or Royal Palace/Royal Court (Dream or Fantasy), since those are the restaurants with the fanciest theming but this is not by any means required.

 Where to Buy Disney Cruise Wear

-If you absolutely must use your cell phone on the cruise, service is available on the Disney ships through most major providers through the “Cellular@Sea” service.
+If you absolutely must use your phone to call or text while at sea, service may be available on Disney ships through the “Cellular@Sea” service.
 It is a very expensive form of international roaming and the ship must be 8 to 10 miles out to sea before you can access it.
 Most phones will just connect to Cellular@Sea without needing any special setup, but be aware that the service includes phone, text messaging, and data.
 If your phone is set to auto-update, you could end up on the hook for a large data charge because it decided to download a 100MB game update or something.
 Definitely turn off your cellular data, or set it to not use cellular data when roaming.

-Cell phones will work while in most ports if you have turned on international roaming.
+US phones will work in most international ports if you have turned on international roaming.
 You might need to arrange with your provider for that feature to be turned on in advance, but most providers have it set up by default.
-Depending on your provider, roaming may be very expensive (typically over $2 per minute) and you will be charged even for missed calls and voicemails that come through once you have turned on your phone in a port.
-Check with your provider for special international roaming packages, which may save you money if you plan to make significant numbers of phone calls or send a lot of texts.
+Depending on your provider, roaming may be very expensive (potentially over $2 per minute, and $10 or more per megabyte of data).
+Check with your provider for special international roaming packages, which may save you money if you plan to use your phone a lot.

-You can connect as many devices as you want to the same Wi-Fi account; they all share the transfer allocation.
-Note that lots of devices, including most tablets and PCs are set to download updates automatically, and that can use tremendous amounts of your allocation.
+With the per-MB service, You can connect as many devices as you want to the same Wi-Fi account; they all share the transfer allocation.
+Note that lots of devices are set to download updates automatically, and that can use tremendous amounts of your allocation.
 If you use DropBox or OneDrive or similar services, they will download anything that your friends or relatives drop into a shared folder, so if a pal decides to share a 1 GB file with you over DropBox, there goes your entire internet allocation.
 You may want to suspend auto-updates on your computers and tablets while you’re on the ship.
-On a recent cruise, our iPad used up almost 300MB of transfer downloading updates to games and apps in the background before we realized what was using up our transfer allocation and turned off updates.
+On one cruise, our iPad used up almost 300MB of transfer downloading updates to games and apps in the background before we realized what was using up our transfer allocation and turned off updates.
+In addition, log out of the internet service every time you get up from your computer, and turn off the Wi-Fi on your tablet, computer, etc. if you’re not using it.

 Spa treatments are very popular and fill up early, so book them as early as you can.
 If you’re not able to get an appointment before you embark, go to the Spa when you get onboard and you’ll probably be able to arrange one in person.

-We don’t recommend making any appointments on the first (embarkation) day, because people are touring the Spa all afternoon and evening, making it busy and not very relaxing.
+We don’t recommend having any spa treatments done on the first (embarkation) day, because people are touring the Spa all afternoon and evening, making it busy and not very relaxing.
+It’s a good day to set up your future appointments, but not as good for actually having treatments done.

-When you check in with the front desk staff at the Spa, they’ll give you a fluffy robe.
+The changing rooms in the spa have fluffy robes for your use.
 Sadly, the robes are all “one size fits most” and aren’t big enough for many people.
-You then proceed to the women’s or men’s locker room, where you can choose a locker that contains a clean pair of spa sandals.
+You then can choose a locker that contains a clean pair of spa sandals.
 The lockers allow you to set your own combination for secure storage of your personal items.
-We don’t find the sandals they provide very comfortable (again, they’re “one size fits most”), so we just wear a clean pair of sandals to our spa appointment.
+We don’t find the sandals they provide very comfortable (again, they’re “one size fits most”), so we just wear a clean pair of sandals or flip-flops to our spa appointment.

 You can change into your robe in the open locker room or in one of the toilet cubicles.
 Once you’re in your robe and sandals, an attendant will escort you to a quiet waiting room, where you can enjoy some water while you wait for your treatment.
 After your treatment you’ll be escorted back to the locker room, where you can use one of the spacious showers if you wish.
 Basic toiletries, disposable combs, etc. are provided.
 On the Dream and Fantasy, there is a dry sauna in the locker room that you can enjoy after your treatment for no additional charge.